pjreddie/darknet/README.md

 * Remeber to put data/9k.tree and data/coco9k.map under the same folder of your app if you use the cpp api to build an app
 * To process a list of images `data/train.txt` and save results of detection to `result.txt` use:
     `darknet.exe detector test cfg/coco.data yolov3.cfg yolov3.weights -dont_show -ext_output < data/train.txt > result.txt`
+* Pseudo-lableing - to process a list of images `data/new_train.txt` and save results of detection in Yolo training format for each image as label `<image_name>.txt` (in this way you can increase the amount of training data) use:
+    `darknet.exe detector test cfg/coco.data yolov3.cfg yolov3.weights -thresh 0.25 -dont_show -save_labels < data/new_train.txt`
 * To calculate anchors: `darknet.exe detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416`
 * To check accuracy mAP@IoU=50: `darknet.exe detector map data/obj.data yolo-obj.cfg backup\yolo-obj_7000.weights`
 * To check accuracy mAP@IoU=75: `darknet.exe detector map data/obj.data yolo-obj.cfg backup\yolo-obj_7000.weights -iou_thresh 0.75`